julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 Yes.
 The strategies available to use in Superalgos are the ones you may create yourself and those open-sourced by the Community.
 If you intend to use a strategy you didn't create yourself, it is highly recommended that you study the strategy, test it, and understand how it works before committing to trading live with it.

-Superalgos ships with a few example strategies and the getting started guide teaches you how to run them in Superalgos.
+Superalgos ships with a few example strategies and the Welcome Tutorial teaches you how to run them in Superalgos.

 {% include live-trading-warning.html %}